mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Yes.
 A woman and a kaln.
 Have you seen them?"

-"Show me your pendant."
+"You have a pendant.
+Show me."

 "My pendant?
 Whatever for?"

 Thi remained silent, staring at her with the eyes of a maman who had long internalized the folly of trust.

 Melna stood confidently and said, "I am Melna um Heiko.
-I am bound to Kipnu and Liffa and I don't need to show you our peoples' most valued traditional artifact to prove that to some thief.
+I am bound to Kipnu and Liffa and I don't need to show my most valued traditional heirloom to prove that to some thief.
 Now please tell me if you know where they've gone or I shall be on my-"

 "Come with me," thi said interrupted her, and turned down the alleyway they stood in.
 Melna was exasperated.
 If not for her utter lack of any other leads, she would have turned around and left.
 But there was something about this maman; like the crucial piece of a puzzle, there was no way forward without her.

 "First of all, who are you?"
 Melna asked as she caught up with hae.

 "Who I am is not important," thi said, removing her mask.
 Though it was dark, Melna could see more of the features of hae face.
-Thi seemed younger than the age hae eyes would suggest, and more clever than many of the fidelants she' worked with.
+Thi seemed younger than the age hae eyes would suggest, and her tone more clever than many of the fidelants she had worked with.

 "Linyu and Pomri are safe," the maman explained.
 "They were walking into a trap at the station, but I removed them from the danger."

 "I want to see them.
 Where are they now?"

-"They've fled the city and are going back to Heiko."
+"They've fled the city.
+They're going back to Heiko."

 "What?
 No!
 Heiko is in grave danger."